ssbsukirat/medicine/Renal/TubuloInterstitial Diseases.md

 - TREATMENT
 	- regular KFT
 	- cautious use in CKD
-	- amiloride to inhibit lithium entry via EN
+	- amiloride to inhibit lithium entry via ENaC
+	- discontinue if nephropathy detected -- but problematic as good alternate to lithium not available
+	- CKD maybe irreversible and slow progress to ESRD
+	- monitor lithium levels and avoid toxic levels <1meq/l
+## Calcineurin Inhibitors Nephrotoxicity
+- Cyclosporine , Tacrolimus may cause AKI , CKD
+-